rynak-iqbal/UOBSA-Website/README.md

 # UOBSA Website

-Welcome to the official repository for the University of Ottawa's Bangladeshi Students' Association (UOBSA).
+Welcome to the official repository for the University of Ottawa's Bangladeshi Students' Association (UOBSA) Website.
 I created this website to provide a one-stop shop for all of our club's activities.
 It is built using HTML, CSS, and JavaScript, and aims to provide an engaging experience for both current and prospective club members.

 ## Table of Contents